-The Hong Kong police have used violent acts by a small group as a pretext to classify the largely peaceful protests as unlawful assemblies and, specifically, “riots”.
+The protesters that marched against the extradition bill in 2019—and have recently returned to protest the national security law—have been overwhelmingly peaceful.
+However, Hong Kong police have used violent acts by a small group as a pretext to crack down on the peaceful protesters.
 Amnesty verified numerous incidents involving the dangerous use of rubber bullets, officers beating protesters who did not resist, aggressive tactics used by police to obstruct journalists on site, and the misuse of tear gas and pepper spray.
-By early August, police said they have fired 1,800 rounds of tear gas, 300 rubber bullets and 170 sponge grenades.
-As of December 16, more than 6000 people have been arrested, while 517 people have been charged with “rioting”, which carries a maximum prison sentence of 10 years.

-While the formal withdrawal of the extradition bill is welcome, the withdrawal cannot change the fact that the Hong Kong authorities have chosen to suppress protests in a grossly unlawful way that has seriously damaged the people’s trust and sense of legitimacy of the government.
+While the formal withdrawal of the extradition bill is welcome, the passing of the national security law presents an even greater threat to human rights in Hong Kong.
+Furthermore, the Hong Kong authorities have chosen to suppress mostly peaceful protests in a grossly unlawful way that has seriously damaged the people’s trust and sense of legitimacy of the government.

 - The United States has an obligation to stand with the people of Hong Kong in their yearning for freedom and a government that respects international human rights.

-- The United States should, with allies and partners, use diplomatic and economic tools to urge the Chinese government and Hong Kong authorities to allow an independent investigation into unnecessary or excessive use of force by police at protests and to withdraw the present mask ban and bring the ERO in line with Article 4 of the International Covenant on Civil and Political Rights.
+- The United States should, with allies and partners, urge the Chinese government and Hong Kong authorities to allow an independent investigation into unnecessary or excessive use of force by police at protests.

 - The United States should support the human rights of the people of Hong Kong in its bilateral and multilateral dialogues with China both publicly and privately.